Mobile payments in India

 Mobile payments is a mode of payment using mobile phones.
 Instead of using methods like cash, cheque, and credit card, a customer can use a mobile phone to transfer money or to pay for goods and services.
 A customer can transfer money or pay for goods and services by sending an SMS, using a Java application over GPRS, a WAP service, over IVR or other mobile communication technologies.
 In India, this service is bank-led.
 Customers wishing to avail themselves of this service will have to register with banks which provide this service.
 Currently, this service is being offered by several major banks and is expected to grow further.
 Mobile Payment Forum of India (MPFI) is the umbrella organisation which is responsible for deploying mobile payments in India.

 India is the world's largest-growing mobile payments market.
-Mobile payment surpassed credit card transaction in 2021, clocking an annual value greater than $1 trillion.
+Mobile payment surpassed credit card transactions in 2021, clocking an annual value greater than $1 trillion.

 Background

 India has a vast non-banking population, most of whom reside in the rural areas.
 The traditional banking industry can not cater to the needs of India's large rural populace.
 Setting up a conventional bank branch in a rural area would require considerable amounts of money to be spent on infrastructure and additional personnel.
-Most of rural Indians are cut off from access to basic financial services, which include deposits and withdrawals from a trusted source.
+Most rural Indians are cut off from access to basic financial services, which include deposits and withdrawals from a trusted source.